Low Vision Doctors of Ohio Helps Juvenile Macular Degeneration Patients From Columbus and the state of Ohio Regain Visual Acuity

-Dr. Mark Rinkov can work with your child to provide them with the latest and most effective low vision glasses and devices.
+Dr. Cursaro can work with your child to provide them with the latest and most effective low vision glasses and devices.
 These can maximize their vision by magnifying text and making words and images sharper and more clearly defined.

 What Causes Juvenile Macular Degeneration?

 Juvenile Macular Degeneration is inherited genetically, so if a parent has the condition, it’s likely that their children will have it from birth.
 The disease is related to a damaged macula, which is responsible for passing light onto the retina on the way to your brain.
 For those with Juvenile Macular Degeneration, this natural flow is disrupted, so the brain can’t process the images they see, and central vision is affected.

 What is central vision?
 This is what you see when you look straight in front of you without moving your head.
 Everyday tasks like reading, writing, using a computer, driving, or watching TV are difficult for a young patient with Juvenile Macular Degeneration.

 Our young patients tell us that they can’t see clearly in dim lighting, they have persistent blurry vision, and they’re unable to see sharp colors very well.